Finding Love After Ostomy Surgery

 Dear MysticAngel,

 I think you should lay it out there if someone is special to you.
-If they cannot handle it, better to find out early on in the relationship than fall in love with him and he walks away because of it.
+If they cannot handle it, better to find out early on in the relationship than to fall in love with him and have him walk away because of it.
 I cannot see anyone walking away from a beautiful person like yourself.
 If someone did, would you really want to be with him in the first place?

 BLuAngL77